 RD is the recipient of an Arts Hero Award (2017), a Women & Philanthropy grant, a Fellowship from the Lincoln Center for Applied Ethics, and a 2020 Laureate Fellowship from the Academy of American Poets.
 In 2020, she was named one of The Great 48 by Phoenix Magazine, and The Revolution (Relaunch) was the recipient of a 2020 Best of Phoenix award from Phoenix New Times.

-RD teaches courses on women’s literature, medical poetry, independent print culture, and literary journal curation/editing at Arizona State University’s Downtown Phoenix campus.
+RD holds a BA in Anthropology and a PhD in American Literature (poetry) and teaches courses on women’s literature, literature of the marginalized, medical poetry, independent print culture, and literary journal curation/editing at Arizona State University’s Downtown Phoenix campus.